Many teenagers and young adults are interested in mass gainer to help them bulk up.

-Does Whey Protein Stunt Your Growth?
+Does Protein Powder Stunt Growth?
+(Is It Safe For Teens?)

 Whey protein is in fact a complete protein, meaning it contains all the essential amino acids.
 Since amino acids are responsible for growth and repair, whey protein may even help you grow more.